SJamison76/juniper-rag/README.md

 excludes .env files if you prefer to store the key there instead.

 Note: The Anthropic API is a separate paid service from a Claude.ai subscription.
-Costs are minimal for this use case (approximately $0.01 per query depending on model used).
+Costs are minimal — approximately $0.03 to $0.06 per query with prompt caching enabled.

 ---